Fatal Construction Accident: Electrocution

 Common Injuries as a Result of Serious Electrical Shock

-According to our construction accident lawyer Brooklyn, aside from death, some other serious injuries that can result from electrical shock follow:
+According to our New York City construction accident lawyer, aside from death, some other serious injuries that can result from electrical shock follow:

 Whether you suffered electrical shock injuries through your own fault, the fault of a co-worker or the negligence of a third party, you’re eligible compensation for your injuries and damages under New York Law.
 The same rules apply if you lost a family member.
-The process is highly complicated in any such case, and you’ll be in need of the assistance and counsel of an aggressive and effective Brooklyn construction accident lawyer.
-After being injured or losing a loved one in any electrical accident at a construction site in or around Brooklyn, contact the Levitsky Law Firm right away.
-We’ll arrange for a free consultation and case review with one of our NY construction injury attorneys at your earliest convenience.
-Upon being retained, our goal will be to obtain the highest settlement or verdict that you deserve.
+The process is highly complicated in cases like these, and you’ll benefit from the guidance and representation of an aggressive and effective New York City construction accident lawyer.
+If you or a loved one has been injured in an electrical accident at a construction site, contact the Levitsky Law Firm right away.
+We’ll arrange a free consultation and case review with one of our experienced NY construction injury attorneys at your earliest convenience.
+Once retained, our goal is to pursue the maximum settlement or verdict you deserve.